Jimmy Jacobs: Other promotions (2003–2015)

 Throughout 2003 and 2004, Jacobs worked for Combat Zone Wrestling, where he was managed by then-girlfriend Becky Bayless.
-Jacobs made his first appearance for World Wrestling Entertainment (WWE) in May 2005, when he won a match against Eddie Guerrero via disqualification on SmackDown!.
+Jacobs made his first appearance for World Wrestling Entertainment (WWE) on May 10, 2005, when he won a match against Eddie Guerrero via disqualification on SmackDown!.
 Later in the year, he unsuccessfully challenged Nunzio for the Cruiserweight Championship on Velocity.

 Jacobs was part of the first season of Wrestling Society X, a promotion that aired on MTV.
 He competed as part of an emo tag team with Tyler Black, known as D.I.F.H.
-(Doin' It For Her).
+(Do It For Her).
 They mainly competed on the WSX web show WSXtra, where they earned a place in the tag title tournament, which didn't take place as the company folded before it was set to happen in season 2.

 Jacobs made his debut for Insanity Pro Wrestling in Indianapolis, Indiana on August 1, 2009, at Reign Of The Insane Stage 1 in a losing effort to local wrestler Aaron Williams.
 However, Jacobs would return to the company on March 6, 2010, at A New Age Of Punishment helping Aaron Williams defeat J.C.
 Bailey.
 Later that night he would win his first victory in the company, defeating local wrestler Billy Roc.
 After the match Bailey attacked both Jacobs and Williams however both gained the upper hand on Bailey.
 IPW Commissioner Brandon Prophet set up a match between Jacobs and Bailey on April 3, 2010, at Uprising however Bailey no showed the event and Jacobs faced Kyle Threat instead gaining his second win in the company.